HD EXPEDITION VIDEO: Bennington, Kansas tornado intercept and close encounter: Watch Video

 BENNINGTON, KS - This intercept and experience was a career best - a large, high-contrast, nearly stationary tornado that lasted for roughly 45 minutes, all within 1.5 miles of me for its entire life cycle.
 This tornado gave me plenty of time to get a large number of both photos and video of many of its various stages.
 The following is a log of the day's expedition.
 (Full screen views of each image are available by clicking the thumbnail).

-This day was a testament to the extreme uncertainties and roller coasters of expectation in storm observing.
-On Tuesday, May 28, I woke up at my hotel in Concordia, Kansas expecting to observe storms my way home and be in my bed in the St. Louis metro by midnight.
+This day was a testament to the extreme uncertainties and roller coasters of expectation in storm photography.
+On Tuesday, May 28, I woke up at my hotel in Concordia, Kansas expecting to photograph storms my way home and be in my bed in the St. Louis metro by midnight.
 I was not at all impressed with the setup for tornadoes that day after I did my morning data check.
 Upper-level support was not very strong, and there was no clear focus apparent anywhere.
 The following days were also looking iffy, with veered surface winds and upper support lagging.
 A better area of upper-level flow would be present in northern Missouri that afternoon, so I chose to start heading in that direction.
 It was on my way home, and would be a convenient chase if a supercell got going there.
 However, by midday I began seeing some potential along a surface boundary in northeastern Kansas as well as along a quasi-dryline back near Great Bend.
 The famous words of Tim Marshall echoed in my head: "When it's May, you chase."
 I stopped at Junction City to wait and watch the situation evolve.